andresaraujo/website/flutter-for-android.md

 **Where do I store strings?
 How do I store different locales**

-Currently, best practice is to create a class called Strings, for example
+At the moment, best practice is to create a class called Strings, for example

 <!-- skip -->
 {% prettify dart %}